valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>What is a keeper agent?</summary>
-It is a normal agent for which other agents have voted to be in charge of executing a certain operation (e.g., settling a transaction on a blockchain).
+It is one of the agents for which the agents have voted to be in charge of executing a certain operation (e.g., settling a transaction on a blockchain).
 </details>

 ## How it works